Causing bodily harm by wanton or furious driving: Statute

 It was used in 2009 to prosecute a death caused by a cyclist collision, which would have fallen outside other laws as it is the closest equivalent to dangerous driving for cyclists.
 It was used again in 2017 for similar reasons.

 Mode of trial

 In England and Wales, this is an indictable-only offence.

 Sentence

 In England and Wales, this offence is punishable with imprisonment for any term not exceeding two years, as it is in Northern Ireland.
+In modern times, the offence has been used predominantly to charge cyclists that cause injury to pedestrians.

 Attempt

 The offence of attempting to cause bodily harm by wanton driving requires an intent to cause bodily harm.